hringbauer/hapROH/README.md

 ## /ReichLabEigenstrat
 Contains the Eigenstrat from the Reich website.
 Use script in ./Notebooks/PrepareData/prepare_Reich_Eigenstrat to download and unzip it

-## Scripts
-Contains scripts outside the main Core engine

-# Diverse

-## Run Notebooks on cluster:
+# How to run Notebooks on cluster:
 sbatch ./jupyter.sbatch

 and then collect the URL from the .err file of the job.
 Afterwards: Do not forget to scancel the job otherwise it runs until the time limit is hit.